 Are you reading this on your phone?
-If so, we’re not surprised.
-By 2021, nearly four billion people will own a smartphone.
+It wouldn't be surprising.
+6.6 billion people reportedly own a smartphone.
 Smartphone use touches every aspect of our lives.
 Whether it’s to communicate via voice or text, check the news, share our opinions, do our banking, buy stuff. . . .
 The list goes on and on, and increasingly it includes the use of employee communication apps at work.

 According to a UK study: